slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ## What do I mean by semantic meaning?

-The semantic meaning is the meaning (from Greek _sēmantikos_ 'significant') of "something" has based on its relationship with others.
-More on the definition [here](https://www.merriam-webster.com/dictionary/semantics).
+The semantic meaning is the meaning (from Greek _sēmantikos_ 'significant') "something" has based on its relationship with others.
+The dictionary reference for the definition is [here](https://www.merriam-webster.com/dictionary/semantics).

 The salient point here is: what does the declaration of a variable mean beyond the syntactic and computational correctness?